cf73/humanity/content/collections/books/lost-in-translation-an-illustrated-compendium-of-untranslatable-words-from-around-the-world-public-library.md

         text: 'strongly worded opinion on translation'
       -
         type: text
         text: '.
+Indeed, '
+      -
+        type: text
+        marks:
+          -
+            type: bold
-Indeed, this immeasurably complex yet vastly underappreciated art of multilingual gymnastics, which helps words belong to each other and '
+        text: 'this immeasurably complex yet vastly underappreciated art of multilingual gymnastics, which helps words belong to each other and '
       -
         type: text
         marks: